CSPS-EFPC-IT/SysAdmins-ARMTemplates/Virtual Network/README.md

                 network.</li>
             <li>addressPrefix - The adress prefix of the virtual network's address space.
 (IE: 10.10.10.0)</li>
             <li>subnetMask - The subnet mask of the virstual network.
 Format: /# (IE: /24)</li>
+            <li>bastionAddressPrefix - Optional: The address prefix of the bastion subnet IF different from the virtual network's address prefix.
+IF NOT, the value must remain an empty string (default).
+(IE: 10.10.10.0)</li>
             <li>resourceTags - An array of tags to add to each resource created.</li>
         </ul>
     <li>The file will output the ID and name of the created virtual network.</li>